JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/compiling-and-running/index.md

 ## Compiling and Running the application

-Now we have written our 'HelloWorld.java' class we need to compile and run it.
+Now you have written our 'HelloWorld.java' class, you need to compile and run it.
 IntelliJ IDEA can do this for you.
 There are lots of ways you can run an application but to start with, you can click the green arrows to the left of the method.
 These are known as [gutter icons](https://www.jetbrains.com/help/idea/settings-gutter-icons.html).

 You'll notice that there are two green arrows.
 The top one is adjacent to the class, and it will run the class.
-Our class only contains Java's main method so that is all that it will run.
+Our class only contains Java's `main` method so that is all that it will run.
 However, if you're working with classes with multiple tests in for example, using this green run arrow will run all the tests in the class.

 The second green arrow is adjacent to Java's main method.
 Clicking this will run Java's main method.
 For the purpose of our application, both the green arrows do the same thing.
 When you click on the green arrow you'll get different options including debug, but we will just run it for now so select that option.